-There are plenty of crops that will grow with very little intervention; growing is easy if you just follow some simple guidelines:
+There are plenty of crops that will grow with very little intervention if you follow some simple guidelines:

 - Provide nutritious soil